 History of PARC

-Since it began, a number of additional organisations and institutes have contributed a wealth of ideas, knowledge and funding making PARC the leading industry and university partnership for research into manufacturing, logistics and inventory optimisation.
+Since its inception, a number of organisations and institutes have contributed a wealth of ideas, knowledge and funding making PARC the leading university and industry partnership for research into sustainable manufacturing, logistics and inventory optimisation.

-In 2013, Professor Aris Syntetos of Cardiff Business School and Professor Mike Wilson of Panalpina co-founded the Panalpina Research Centre (PARC) after realising that, despite a major shift in global supply chains, most organisations were unprepared and ill-equipped to manage this change.
+In 2013, Professor Aris Syntetos of Cardiff Business School and Professor Mike Wilson of Panalpina co-founded the Panalpina Research Centre (PARC) after realising that, despite major shifts in global supply chains, most organisations were unprepared and ill-equipped to manage this change.

 The aim of PARC was to bring together industry and academia to investigate current issues in supply chain management, advance knowledge and create tangible solutions for businesses.